leanprover/lean4/doc/make/index.md

 * `-D CMAKE_C_COMPILER=`\
   `-D CMAKE_CXX_COMPILER=`\
   Select the C++ compiler to use.
-Because of the bootstrapped build (see below), it is highly recommended to use [CCache](ccache.md) to reduce redundant compilations

 * `-D CHECK_OLEAN_VERSION=OFF`\
   The `.olean` files are tagged with the Lean version they were produced with.
   This means that by default, the core library has to be recompiled after e.g. every `git commit`.
 Use this option to avoid the version check.
 The `.olean` files can be removed manually by invoking `make/ninja clean-olean`.

+Lean will automatically use [CCache](https://ccache.dev/) if available to avoid redundant builds, especially after stage 0 has been updated (see below).

 Lean Build Pipeline
 -------------------